usmanmusa1920/flask-unity/docs/admin_user.rst

 Let say you start a project, and an app inside the project by the following command::

-  python -c "from sakyum import project; project('schoolsite')" && cd schoolsite && python thunder.py create_app -a exam
+  python -c "from flask_unity import project; project('schoolsite')" && cd schoolsite && python thunder.py create_app -a exam

 **Admin user using flags:**